warroyo/tkg-vgpu/README.md

 **NOTES:**

 * You can find out what the different profiles mean through the nvidia docs.
 For the example above with a T4 the different types of vgpu are [here](https://docs.nvidia.com/grid/10.0/grid-vgpu-user-guide/index.html#vgpu-types-tesla-t4).
-Since this use case is with TKG fro traning workloads we can see on the doc the best profiles for that are the `c` profiles.
+Since this use case is with TKG for traning workloads we can see on the doc the best profiles for that are the `c` profiles.

 ### Create vGPU profile templates